fgaim/artext/README.md

 I went to Iceland for vacation.
 The top of the mountain was very cold.
 Fortunately, I was wearing snowboard gear.

 Noises:
-- I went to Iceland by vacation.
-The top of the mountain were very cold!
-Fortunately, I was wearing snowboard gear.
+- I wenting to Iceland for vacation.
+The top of the mountains being very cold.
+Fortunately: I being wearing snowboards gear.
-- I went to Iceland for vaactaon.
-The tops of the mountain was very cold.
-Fortunately, I was wearing snowboard gear!
+- I went to ncelaIud for vacations The tops of the mntain personify very cold Fortunately, I be outwear snnowboard gear?
-- I went to Iceland to vacation ; The top of the mountain was very cold Fortunately, I was wearing snobwoard gear.
+- I went to Iceland for vacation!
+The top of the mountains constitute really cold : Fortunately!
+I were wear nsowbarod gears
-- I wenting to Iceland on vacation.
-The tops of the mountain was very cold : Fortunately, I was wearing snwboad gear.
+- I get to Iceland for vacations.
+The top of the mountain being very cold?
+Fortunately, I being wearing snowboard gear
-- I go to Iceland for vacation.
-The top of the mountain was very cold.
-Fortunately, I was wearing snowboards gear.
+- I die to Iceeland for vacations.
+The top the of mauntoin was cold very Fortunately, I was wearing snowboard gears.
-- I went to Iceland on vacation.
-The top of the mountain very was cold.
-Fortunately I was wearing snowboard gear.
+- I went to for Iceland vacation , The tops the of mouintain be cold very.
+Fortunately, I were wearing snowboard gear.
-- I went to Iceland at vacation? a top of the mountain was very cold.
-Fortunately: I be wearing snowboard gear.
-- I went to Iceland for vacation , an top of the mountain was very cold.
-Fortunately, I was wearing snowboard gear ;
+- I wenting to Iceland for vacation , The teetotum of the muuntain be very cold , fortunately; I being wearing gear snowboard!
-- I went to Iceland to vacation.
-The top of mountain was very cold Fortunately, I was wearing snowboard gear
+- I expire to Icealnd for vacation.
+The tops of the slew was very cold Forunateyl, I were wearing snowboaar gear.
-- I went to Iceland for vacations ; The top of the mountain were very cold.
-Fortunately I was wearing snowboard gear
+- I wenting to Ieland for vacations : The meridian the of mountains very were cold luckily I were wearing snowboards gears.
-- I went with Iceland vacation.
-The top the moiunain was very cold : Fortunately; I was wearing snowboard gear.
+- I went to Iceland for vacations?
+The cover of the mountains were very inhuman.
+Fortunately, I being wear snowboard gears
-- I wenting to Iceland to vacation.
-The top the of mountain was very cold.
-Fortunately, I was wearing snowboards gears.
+- I went to Iceland for vacation The top of the mountain was really cold.
+Fortunately; I being wearing snowboards gear
-- I went to Iceland for vacations : The top to the mountain very was cold Fortunately .
-I was wearing snowboard gear ;
+- I went to Iceland for vacations.
+The top of the omunan were very.
+Fortunately, I being wearing snowboard gear ;
-- I went with Iceland for vacation.
-The tops from the mountain was very cold.
-Fortunately, I was wearing snowboards gear ;
+- I went to Iceland for vacations ; The top of the slew was very cold.
+Fortunately: I were weareing snowbboard gear?
-- I went on Iceland for vacation.
-The tops of the mountain was very cold Fortunately?
+- I went to Iceland for vacation.
+The elevation of the mouantain were very cold Forrtunately .
 I was wearing snowboard gear.
-- I went to Iceland vacation. the top of the mountain be very cold.
-Fortunately, I be wearing snowboard gear.
-- I went to Iceland for vacation.
-The top the of mountain was very cold?
-Fortunately, I was wearing snowboard gears.
 - I went to Iceland for vacation?
-The top to the mountain was very cold.
-Fortunately, I was wearing snowboard gears ;
+The top of the mountains be very cold. fortunately I, was tire snowboard gears.
-- I went on Iceland for vacations , The top of the mountain being very cold.
-Fortunately I were wearing gear snowboard.
-- I went to Iceland for vacation The top of the mountains was very cold.
-Fortunately, I was wearing snowboards gear :
+- I went to Iceland for vacation , The tops of the mountains was really cold.
+Fortunately, I being wearinaig snowboard gears!
-- I go to Iceland for vacation The tops of the mountain was very cold!
-Fortunately I being wearing snowboard gear.
+- I go to Iceland for vacations : The top of the was flock very cold luckily, was I wearing snowboard gears.
-- I went Iceland for vacation.
-The top on the mountain was very cold.
-Fortunately .
-I was wearing snowboard gear!
+- I become to Iceland for vacation!
+The tops of the mountains was very cold.
+Fortunately, I represent wearing snowboard gear
-- I went to Iceland with vacation The top from the mountain was very cold.
-Fortunately: I was wearing snowboard gear.
+- I to depart Ieland for vacations ; The crest of the mountain were very frigid. luckily, I were iwwearig snowboard gear.
-- I went to Iceland for vacations?
-The top of the mountains be very cold.
-Fortunately, I being wearing snowboard gear.
+- I wenting to Icleand for holiday.
+The top the of mountains be rattling insensate.
+Fortunately; I being wearing snowboard gear.
-- I went to Iceland with vacation.
-The top with the mountain was very cold.
-Fortunately?
-I was wearing snowboard gear
 ```